ProgrammingBlockchain/ProgrammingBlockchain/key_generation/key_generation.md

 CEO recovered: xprv9s21ZrQH143K2XcJU89thgkBehaMqvcj4A6JFxwPs6ZzGYHYT8dTchd87TC4NHSwvDuexuFVFpYaAt3gztYtZyXmy2hCVyVyxumdxfDBpoC
 ```

-In other words, a **non-hardened key** can “climb” the hierarchy. **Non-hardened keys** should only be used for categorizing accounts that belongs to a point of **single control**.
+In other words, a **non-hardened key** can “climb” the hierarchy. **Non-hardened keys** should only be used for categorizing accounts that belong to a point of **single control**.

-So in our case, the CEO should create a **hardened key**, so the accounting department will not be able to climb the hierarchy.
+So, in our case, the CEO should create child keys as **hardened** ones, so the accounting department will not be able to climb the hierarchy.

 ```cs
 ExtKey ceoKey = new ExtKey();